geekbeer/geek-beer-site/README.md

 # Geek Beer Website
-This is the repo for the Geek Beer Tech Meetup website.
-For more information on Geek Beer, probably the best meetup in southern Sweden checkout geekbeer.se.
+Project for Geek Beer - A Tech Meetup website.
+For more information on Geek Beer, probably the best meetup in southern Sweden checkout [geekbeer.se](https://geekbeer.se).

 ## Prerequisites
 * Node with NPM or Yarn